Sebaceous adenitis in rabbits

 The first clinical manifestations of sebaceous adenitis resemble those of skin allergy: inflamed sebaceous gland with progressive destruction of the glands and the adjacent hair follicles, accompanied by inflammation of the hair follicles (mural lymphocytic folliculitis).
 The condition worsens over time.
 Hair growth stops, the fur is thinning, and alopecic patches appear.
 The skin becomes erythematous, with abnormal thickening (hyperkeratosis).
 Scales adhere tightly to the skin.
 Infiltration of lymphocytes into the basal layer of the epidermis (interface dermatitis) is furthermore observed in rabbits.
 This causes changes in the basal cells of that layer, necrosis of keratinocytes and occasionally inflammation of the follicular-dermal interface (interface folliculitis).

-ebaceous adenitis in rabbits can occur in patches or be progressive, starting with non-pruritic scaling on the head.
+Sebaceous adenitis in rabbits can occur in patches or be progressive, with non-pruritic scaling on the head.
 It later spreads to the neck, the pelvic region, and the rest of the body.
 Lesions are often symmetrical over the head and abdomen.

 Sarah Davoli

-Coco, older rabbit suffering from a few local patches of scaly skin in the pelvic region.
-A biopsy confirmedsebaceous adenitis.
+Coco, older rabbit suffering from confirmed patchy sebaceous adenitis in the pelvic region.

 Diagnosis